dinguyen702/linux-test/readme.txt

  * make clean
  * make
  * make INSTALLPATH=/full/path/to/rootfs/unit_tests install
+   or just 'make install' to install to linux-test/unit_tests

 Adding tests:
  * Please don't change the root Makefile and hack your stuff in.